Published and Accepted Papers

 Working Papers

-Measuring the Value of Places: A Geographic Decomposition of the Value of Time (with Laura Doval, Jakub Kastl, Ranie Lin, and Tobias Salz) [Mar.
+Measuring the Value of Places: A Geographic Decomposition of the Value of Time (with Laura Doval, Jakub Kastl, Ranie Lin, and Tobias Salz) [Jul.
 2025]

 Abstract: This paper develops a theoretical framework decomposing consumer willingness to pay for waiting time reductions into location-specific activity values.
 We show that when consumers choose between faster, more expensive options and slower, cheaper alternatives, they reveal information about how they value time at both origin and destination locations.
 This approach can be applied to any credible value of time estimates, such as those derived from transportation settings, where there is geographic heterogeneity.
 We illustrate our framework using data from auctioned cab rides, that offers explicit price-waiting time tradeoffs.
 Our analysis reveals that almost 80% of activity variation stems from individual differences rather than location-specific factors.
 Our location-specific activity values significantly correlate with both real estate prices and travel flows, demonstrating that our approach offers a richer quantification of the relative attractiveness of locations than methods relying solely on travel flow data.